plucena/docker/mysql/README.md

         cf ic namespace get

+4 .
+[Optional]

 If a namespace is displayed from the cf ic namespace get command, take note of that name and skip to the next step.
 If a namespace is not specified for your organization yet, set one using the following command:

         cf ic namespace set <new_name>

-4. Copy MySQL to your Bluemix Containers - Use yournamespace from Step 3
+5. Copy MySQL to your Bluemix Containers - Use yournamespace from Step 3

         cf ic cpi plucena/mysqld registry.ng.bluemix.net/$YOURNAMESPACE/mysql:new